JDLabOrg/IUManual-EN/advanced_developer_mode.rst

 -----------------------

 You can write back-end, custom css, script code.
-The tab composition differ between widget and project type.
+The tab composition differs between widget and project type.